ElgenTidwell/Dumech3D/README.md

 	* State file (wtt) editor
 * Improve culling & rendering
 * Allow weapon & monster stats to be defined in the wtt
+* Proper 3D Raycasting throughout the map for weapons & line of sight stuff.

 # How do I use this?